akgsons/infra/index.md

 ---
 layout: default
-title: AK Ghosh & Sons Infrastructure Pvt.
+title: AK Ghosh and Sons Infrastructure Pvt.
 Ltd.
 ---

-Our journey so far.
+AK Ghosh and Sons Infrastructure Pvt.
+Ltd. executes civil engineering work contracts from various government departments such as PWD, PW(Roads)D, Railways, PMGSY, Zilla Parishad, etc.

-1973 - M/s.
-A. K. Ghosh & Sons, a partnership firm, was founded by Mr. Ajit Kumar Ghosh & others.
+The company started its journey by taking over M/s.
+A. K. Ghosh & Sons, which was founded by Mr. Ajit Kumar Ghosh & others in 1973.

-The firm started its journey by executing civil engineering work contracts from various government bodies.
-In course of time, the firm became a first class government contractor.

-2017 - M/s.
-A. K. Ghosh & Sons was converted to AK Ghosh & Sons Infrastructure Pvt.
-Ltd.